munificent/craftinginterpreters/book/compiling-expressions.md

 At one level, this stuff is important.
-If you're implementing a language, you want some assurance that your parser won't go exponential and take 7,000 years to parse a weird edge case in your grammar.
+If you're implementing a language, you want some assurance that your parser won't go exponential and take 7,000 years to parse a weird edge case in the grammar.
 Parser theory gives you that bound.
 As an intellectual exercise, learning about parsing techniques is also fun and rewarding.

 But if your goal is just to implement a language and get it in front of users, almost all of that stuff doesn't matter.
-It's really easy to get sucked by the enthusiasm of the people who *are* into it and think that your front end really needs some whiz-bang generated combinator parser factory thing.
+It's really easy to get worked up by the enthusiasm of the people who *are* into it and think that your front end *needs* some whiz-bang generated combinator parser factory thing.
 I've seen people burn tons of time writing and rewriting their parser using whatever today's hot library or technique is.

 That's time that doesn't add any value to your user's life.
-If you're just trying to get one done, pick one of the bog-standard techniques, use it, and move on.
-Recursive descent, Pratt parsing, or one of the popular parser generators like ANTLR or Bison are fine.
+If you're just trying to get your parser done, pick one of the bog-standard techniques, use it, and move on.
+Recursive descent, Pratt parsing, and one of the popular parser generators like ANTLR or Bison are all fine.

-Take all that extra time you save not rewriting your parsing code and spend it improving the compile error messages your front end shows users.
+Take the extra time you saved not rewriting your parsing code and spend it improving the compile error messages your compiler shows users.
 Good error handling and reporting is more valuable to users than almost anything else you can put time into in the front end.